 Risk Description and potential consequences Treatment strategies employed by the Group Seasonal factors The Group seeks to mitigate the severity of the impact that prolonged unseasonal weather conditions in a particular region may have by operating businesses and brands that are diversified in terms of geographic locations.
-Product sourcing and delivery arrangements could have an adverse impact on the Group, The Group addresses this risk by planning the capacity utilisation of its preferred mills and factories well below their full capacity, securing space on their production lines that is most advantageous to the Group's calendar and supply chain needs, and maintaining secondary production alternatives among the Group's preferred vendors.
+Product sourcing and delivery the Group's product sourcing and/or delivery arrangements could have an adverse impact on the Group, The Group addresses this risk by planning the capacity utilisation of its preferred mills and factories well below their full capacity, securing space on their production lines that is most advantageous to the Group's calendar and supply chain needs, and maintaining secondary production alternatives among the Group's preferred vendors.
 The Group maintains relationships with a number of suppliers for its products to help mitigate supply and supplier dependency risks.
 The Group has implemented a vendor matrix which is a list of vendors and factories which have been audited for social compliance and a full factory audit has been done to assess their quality, capabilities and capacity.
 It is the Group's strategy to source the majority of its products from the vendors and factories included in the matrix.
 Online retailing purchases may adversely impact the performance of the The Group addresses this risk by focusing on the omnichannel as part of the aforementioned strategy to ensure the Group has a best in class mono-brand direct to consumer platform which utilises the Group's stores and websites to lead the brands.
-Centerbridge / Oaktree (C/O) Consortium's involvement in the Group ownership in the Company and is therefore likely to be focused on maximising value (and therefore its incentives should be broadly aligned to those of other shareholders), there is a risk that as a debt holder the C/O Consortium's interests may not always align with those of other shareholders.
-If so, the C/O Consortium's significant holding of shares and entitlement to nominate two Directors to the Board mean it would be in a position to The Group mitigates this risk by ensuring that the Board and all Board committees are chaired by an Independent Director, there is a majority of Independent Directors on all committees and that the C/O Consortium's nominated director (Mr. Mozingo) does not have any business interest or other relationships that could materially interfere with the exercise of his independent judgement and his ability to act in the best interest of the Company. influence decisions of the Company.
+Centerbridge / Oaktree (C/O) Consortium's involvement in the Group ownership in the Company and is therefore likely to be focused on maximising value (and therefore its incentives should be broadly aligned to those of other shareholders), there is a risk that as a debt holder the C/O Consortium's interests may not always align with those of other The Group mitigates this risk by ensuring that the Board and all Board committees are chaired by an Independent Director, there is a majority of Independent Directors on all committees and that the C/O Consortium's nominated director (Mr. Mozingo) does not have any business interest or other relationships that could materially interfere with the exercise of his independent judgement and his ability to act in the best interest of the Company. influence decisions of the Company.
 The Board is currently seeking to appoint a new independent non-executive director following the resignation of Sally Pitkin as a Director of the Company on 15 August 2016.
-Social risk The Group is utilising an external auditing body to audit social compliance of the Company's factories against an approved Code of Conduct, which contains standards equivalent to SA8000 and Worldwide Responsible Accredited Production (WRAP).
+Social risk The Group sources goods manufactured in countries such as China, where there have been risks surrounding the workplace health and safety standards of factories.
+The Group is utilising an external auditing body to audit social compliance of the Company's factories against an approved Code of Conduct, which contains standards equivalent to SA8000 and Worldwide Responsible Accredited Production (WRAP).
 Asset impairment The Group's assets may be required to be written down or become impaired (in accordance with relevant accounting standards), which may negatively impact the Group's financial performance and position.
-Funding may not prove sufficient to execute the earnings, there is a possibility that the quantum of debt funding available to the Company would not be sufficient Company's strategy to execute its strategy, which could have a negative impact on its future financial performance or position.
-On 14 July 2016, the Group announced that it had refinanced its asset-based multi-currency revolving credit facility.
+The Group is focussed on delivering the strategy to mitigate this risk.
+Funding may not prove sufficient to execute the earnings, there is a possibility that the quantum of debt funding available to the Company would not be sufficient • Company's strategy On 14 July 2016, the Group announced that it had refinanced its asset-based multi-currency revolving credit facility.
 In the event that the Group's debt funding is not adequate the Group could look to sell assets or raise equity.